-At December 31, 2021, approximately 20% of our AUM were in ETPs backed by gold and approximately 12% were in ETPs backed by other commodities.
+At December 31, 2022, approximately 16% of our AUM were in ETPs backed by gold and approximately 11% were in ETPs backed by other commodities.
 Precious metals such as gold are often viewed as "safe haven" assets as they tend to attract demand during periods of economic and geopolitical uncertainty.
 Accommodative monetary policies are also favorable as the opportunity cost of forgoing investment in interest-bearing assets is low.
-Market conditions that are not conducive to investment in precious metals may lead to declining prices that are linked to our ETPs and thereby adversely affect our AUM and revenues.
+Market conditions that are not conducive to investment in precious metals, such as a rising interest rate environment, may lead to declining prices that are linked to our ETPs and thereby adversely affect our AUM and revenues.
 We cannot provide any assurance that our products backed by precious metals will benefit from favorable market conditions.
 In addition, changes in long-term demand cycles for commodities generally and cyclicality in demand for commodities as an investment asset, could reduce demand for certain of our products, limit our ability to successfully launch new products and also may lead to redemptions by existing investors.